 Notwithstanding the above, the acquisition of real estate by way of share deal has negative implications as well.
-For example, the buyer of the shares acquires the entire history and liabilities of the acquired company.
+For example, the purchaser of the shares acquires the entire history and liabilities of the acquired company.
+In addition, certain statutory opposition periods apply in the case of transfers of shares in limited liability companies have to be observed by the parties.
+This can cause delay and, thus, in general the parties prefer to convert from limited liability into joint stock companies prior to the share transfer to avoid the opposition periods.